-One of the opportunities to attack and be aggressive in tennis is when the ball lands in the mid-court at a pace that allows the player to step inside the baseline and set-up with his/her most aggressive wing (which is, for most players, the forehand).
+One opportunity to attack and be aggressive in tennis is when the ball lands mid-court at a pace that allows the player to step inside the baseline and set up with their most aggressive wing (which is, for most players, the forehand).

-The ball that lands in your court anywhere around service line at slow to medium pace should be taken advantage of.
+The ball that lands in your court anywhere around the service line at a slow to medium pace should be taken advantage of.

-“Up” is for getting the racquet under and lift it against the back of the ball so that, as a result, it clears the net.
+“Up” is for getting the racquet under and lifting it against the back of the ball so that, as a result, it clears the net.

 “Over” is for rolling the racquet over the top of the ball for extra spin – this (extra rotation of the ball) will bring the ball down into the court.

-Apply this (mental) technique first in practice by using either a ball machine (set it to feed the ball slow and short into the court), a practice partner or you can do it yourself by tossing the ball in front of you (while standing at the service line).
+Apply this (mental) technique first in practice by using either a ball machine (set it to feed the ball slow and short into the court), a practice partner, or doing it yourself by tossing the ball in front of you (while standing at the service line).

 One more word of caution: make sure you keep the arm and wrist relaxed and do not go for too much power from the beginning.